seanpatrickfelten/daily.coding.log/README.md

 <h2>Day 56</h2>

 Finishing up the Debugging Challenges, I used caution when reinitializing variables inside a loop and prevented infinite loops with a valid terminal condition.
 Next, I will be learning Basic Data Structure Challenges. #100DaysOfCode
+The challenges involved Spinal Tap Case, Pig Latin, Search and Replace, and DNA Pairing.
 <h2>Day 57</h2>

 Add items to an array with push() and unshift(), remove items from an array with pop() and shift(), remove items using splice(), and add items using splice(). #100DaysOfCode